Zubair94/meme-share-angularfire/README.md

-# MemeShare
+# Meme Share

-MemeShare is an App to Share Personal Memes that may be forgotten for later usage.
+Meme Share is an App to Share Personal Memes that may be forgotten for later usage.

 ## Development server